zakishaikh1193/mobile-app/project/LEVEL_PROGRESSION_README.md

 ## 🔧 Customization

-### Adding New Levels
+### Adding New Lessons
-1. Update `defaultLevels` array in `levelData.ts`
+1. Update `defaultLessons` array in `LessonData.ts`
-2. Add new level metadata with all required fields
+2. Add new Lesson metadata with all required fields
-3. Set appropriate prerequisites for level progression
+3. Set appropriate prerequisites for Lesson progression

 ### Modifying Zones
-1. Update `zoneThemes` object in `levelData.ts`
+1. Update `zoneThemes` object in `LessonData.ts`
 2. Add new zone with color, emoji, background, and music
-3. Update level assignments to use new zones
+3. Update Lesson assignments to use new zones

 ### Changing Game Types
-1. Update `gameTypes` object in `levelData.ts`
+1. Update `gameTypes` object in `LessonData.ts`
 2. Add new game type with name, description, icon, and color
-3. Update `gameTypeIcons` in `LevelProgressionMap.tsx`
+3. Update `gameTypeIcons` in `LessonProgressionMap.tsx`

 ## 🎨 Styling